-Emergency shelters are a permitted use, not subject to a discretionary permit, in the M-C zone.
-While the use itself does not require a discretionary action, for any use within the M-C zone where new buildings, structures or additions are proposed, the proposal will be subject to the review and approval of the planning commission.
+Emergency shelters are a permitted use, not subject to a discretionary permit,-\by-right in the M-C zone.
+While the use itself does not require a discretionary action, although for any use within the M-C zone where new buildings, structures or additions are proposed, the proposal will be subject to the review and approval of the planning\commission.
 This discretionary requirement associated with new structures poses a constraint to the development of Emergency Shelters and Program 13 of the Housing Element will remove this discretionary requirement so that Emergency Shelters are permitted by-right, in accordance with State law.
 Lomita has sufficient capacity to accommodate the need for emergency shelters in the M-C zone.
+The total sites zoned M-C make up approximately 15 acres of the City's land.
+Most sites zoned M-C in Lomita run along Lomita Boulevard, with a few sites in the north western portion of Lomita.